 Understanding what a mutual arbitration agreement is and other types helps parties choose appropriate structures based on relationship dynamics and procedural preferences.

-What are the benefits of arbitration agreements?
+7 benefits of arbitration agreements

 1. Speed and efficiency

 Parties control procedures, scheduling, and rules through their arbitration agreement.
 This flexibility allows customization based on dispute complexity through contract negotiation that serves both parties’ interests better than rigid court rules.
+AAA’s May 2025 rules now default to virtual hearings for employment matters, reflecting this trend toward flexibility.

 What are the challenges with arbitration agreements?